wdporter/acim/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 ---

-2.&emsp;These related distortions represent a picture of what actually occurred in the separation, or the ‘detour into fear’.
+2. These related distortions represent a picture of what actually occurred in the separation, or the ‘detour into fear’.
 ²None of this existed before the separation, nor does it actually exist now.
 ³Everything God created is like Him.
 ⁴Extension, as undertaken by God, is similar to the inner radiance that the children of the Father inherit from Him.